suvrajitm/DomainMotionInertiaTensor/README.md

 DomainMotionInertiaTensor.tcl is the starting script to run.

+AbsoluteOrientation.tcl implements the procedures/functions and is the core of the motion characterization method along with the inertia tensor and principal axes calculation

 You can set the domain definitions obtained either through segmentation or from a reference in the script SetDomainSegments.tcl